Key Information

 Students will have the opportunity to develop a hands-on, multiplatform perspective of the journalistic world, with the chance to specialise in a medium of their choice.
 An assessed work placement enables students to gain hands-on experience and there may also be the opportunity to hear from guest speakers who are leading names in the industry.
 Previous speakers have included Head of ITN programmes for ITV news Richard Frediani; Editor-in-Chief (digital) of Empire magazine James Dyer; BBC Director of London 2012 Roger Mosey; and former Head of Channel 4 News Dorothy Byrne.

 Journalism at Lincoln has a close working relationship with BBC Radio Lincolnshire and a partnership with local news provider Lincolnshire Live and its sister publication the Lincolnshire Echo.
 The Lincs Live team is based on campus and students have opportunities to work alongside its professional journalists during the course.
-On campus, there are opportunities to gain experience in community radio, a multiplatform website, student newspapers, television, and magazines.
+On campus, there are opportunities to gain experience in the University's digital audio platform, a multiplatform website, student newspapers, television, and magazines.

 How You Study